Seitan Fried "Chicken"

 Don't use olive oil to fry.
-You need to use something with a high smoke point, I usually fry with peanut oil, but vegetable or canola work fine too!
+You need to use something with a neutral flavor, I usually fry with peanut oil, but vegetable or canola work fine too!

 If the recipe calls for a vegan buttermilk, really let the plant-milk and vinegar sit for a good 5 -10 minutes.
 I have found that different plant-milks will thicken more or less.
-I personally use Ripple most times, and it works the best.
-You really want the wet mixture to be thick enough that it will stick to the chick'n and bind the breading.
-If it's not thick enough, add some more vinegar.
+You can also add a few tablespoons of flour to thicken the wet dredge as well.
+In fact I usually do this nowadays!

 Shake off the excess flour and batter when you dredge.